 Knowing how much your home is worth matters even if you are not planning to sell your house.
 When you have a good idea of the fair market value of home, you also have the upper hand in other processes such as refinancing, insurance premiums, home equity lines of credit, and annual property taxes.
 All these processes are based on determining home value.

 Often, people only bother to find out their fair market value when they want to sell their house.
 There are different types of companies out there who buy houses or who are in the business of helping you sell your house.
 All of them promise to help sell home fast.
-But before deciding on a specific company to do business with.
-You should know or at least have an idea of how much your house is worth.
+But before deciding on a specific company to do business with, You should know, or at least have an idea, of how to determine fair market value of home and how much your house is worth.

 Here are 4 ways to determine the fair market value of house:

 - Use Online Valuation Tools

 There is numerous fair market value calculator available online.
 They are usually provided by lenders or real estate sites.
 They make use of public records such as deeds of ownership, proper transfers, and tax assessments combined with some mathematical modeling to predict your house value based on recent listing prices and sales in the area.
 These are called automated valuation models or AVMs.
 But when using these tools, keep in mind that they’re set to return a value for just about every property despite having limited data, and in the process, the accuracy becomes less.